 Roller won't rotate—Inspect the roller for string, hair or other foreign objects that may be holding the roller in a stationary position.
 Make sure the machine is turned off before removing the debris and inspecting the belts attached to the roller bar.

-- Leaking water tank—Floor scrubbers and carpet cleaners can experience leaking water tanks that can cause pools of water on the surrounding floor.
+Leaking water tank—Floor scrubbers and carpet cleaners can experience leaking water tanks that can cause pools of water on the surrounding floor.
 Inspect the seals where the tank pushes into the machine.
-If the seal is warped, cracked or misshapen, then it may need to be replaced to prevent unwanted leaks.
-You can also try to stop the leaks by repositioning the seal back into its proper seating position with your fingers.
+If a seal is warped, cracked or misshapen, replace it to prevent leaks.
+You can also try to stop leaks by repositioning seals back into their proper seating position with your fingers.

-- Machine fails to power on—This can signal an issue with the power switch in your machine.
-Check the power switch to ensure that it's not damaged or loose.
+Machine fails to power on—This can signal an issue with the power switch in your machine.
+Unplug the machine and check the power switch to ensure that it's not damaged or loose.
 If it is, you can tighten the switch using basic hand tools.
 You'll also want to inspect the power cord to ensure that it's not frayed or damaged.
 Some newer floor cleaning machines have a safety switch built into them that prevents the machine from powering on if all components aren't properly installed.
 Check the tanks, debris bags and belts to ensure they're in their correct position.

 Five common replacement parts

-- Drive belt—The drive belt goes around the roller when your vacuum cleaner is powered on.
-This belt connects the force of the motor to propel the roller, allowing for dirt and debris in the carpet and upholstery to be forced upward for removal.
+Drive belt—The drive belt connects the force of the motor to propel the roller, allowing for dirt and debris in the carpet and upholstery to be forced upward for removal.

 Brush roller—A brush roller contains the bristles that sweep the floor or carpet.
 The bristles are responsible for sweeping the surface to get dirt and debris dislodged, allowing the floor cleaner to remove them.